 The Grand Canal of Venice needs no introduction.

 People flock from around the world to cruise the Italian waterway and explore the picturesque backstreets that form a maze nearby.
-But this Italian city isn't the only place in the world with picturesque canals, breathtaking architecture and quiet cafes.
+But this Italian city isn't the only place in the world with picturesque canals, breathtaking architecture and historical sites.

-Here are 10 alternative places like Venice in all corners of the world that are equally as beautiful and well worth a visit.
+Here are 10 alternative places like Venice in all corners of the world that have building-lined waterways and that air of romance about them.

 This Russian port city is the country's cultural centre.
 From the masterpieces in the world-famous Hermitage to watching classical ballet, St Petersburg is an artistic powerhouse.
 As you cruise down the canals or crossing the many bridges over them throughout the city, the sights and sounds of this metropolis never fail to amaze.

 Sweden is home to much more than meatballs and do-it-yourself furniture.
 Its capital, Stockholm, spreads out over 14 islands, and offers grand buildings, palaces and museums proudly telling its 700-year-old history.
 Hit up the many fine cafes and get a taste of Swedish high fashion in the many designer boutiques.
 This city is as easy to explore as it is to fall in love with.

 The city of Ganvie is the largest lake city in Africa.
 With a population of about 20,000 living on houses built on stilts, this unique village is known as the Venice of Africa.
 Popular with tourists, Ganvie is only accessible by boat, far from chaotic traffic and crowded markets.
 The village is now a UNESCO World Heritage site.